-If studying for the MSc, you will also complete a dissertation on a research project within a chosen specialist area of CBT.
-The components of the dissertation will include: a research proposal, a literature review and a paper for publication.
+*The research project will be within a chosen specialist area of CBT.
+Components of the dissertation will include: a research proposal, a literature review and a paper for publication.

-There is a growing demand for therapists specifically trained in this field.
+There is a growing demand for cognitive behavioural psychotherapists specifically trained in this field.
 This course will enable you to develop your career and the service you provide.

 Non-standard applications and Recognition of Prior Learning must be referred to QMU for consideration.

 After application there will be an interview held in Edinburgh.

 International: This course is currently only available to professionals working in the UK.